 But then do we really have an alternative?
 To me, the key lies in reducing the importance to grades.
 This comes with the side effect of not having a standard yardstick to measure the quality of one student against another.
 But to me, the benefits outweigh the shortcomings.
 Let me elaborate further.

 Some people take longer to grasp a new concept in a particular area.
 It does not mean that they cannot learn or are inferior.
 Slow learning has it’s advantages of retention over longer periods.
 (This is more from personal experience as in classes that I have failed, I remember the course contents vividly :D) So instead of having a “judgement day”, what we could have is students keep assessing themselves over the course multiple times till they have acquired a fair degree of proficiency in what they are expected to learn.
 That should be able to fix one part of the problem which is trying to learn something.
 Should this score be published ?
 I think if some potential employer or school wants to review it they can, but here the control has shifted more to the student because he has had multiple attempts to improve his learning.

 Secondly, for each course students could create a course portfolio which is an outward expression of what they learned.
 What they would like to display as a part of this portfolio should be left completely to the individual.
-To me this challenges the student to think laterally and fires his artistic faculties.
-In a way it is very similar to how all living beings operate where they have unique strategies to demonstrate their skills and attract attention.
+This challenges the student to think laterally while bringing out his/her creative abilities.

 Will this work ?
 Unless we try we will never know !